mrb20045/PrESOgenesis/ReadMe.txt

-4) Run PrOSEgenesis
+4) Run PrESOgenesis

-	     		$ /full/path/to/PrOSEgenesis    /full/path/to/Candidates.fa
+	     		$ /full/path/to/PrESOgenesis    /full/path/to/Candidates.fa

 5) Output

-	The results will be stored in PrOSEgenesis_resultss.txt.
-An example  of PrOSEgenesis
+	The results will be stored in PrESOgenesis_resultss.txt.
+An example  of PrESOgenesis

 	output is  presented here.
 The score represents a protein's probability of belonging

 	to the  spermatogenesis/embryogenesis/oogenesis.
-PrOSEgenesis applied  a probability
+PrESOgenesis applied  a probability

 	score  >0.5 to designate putative related protein.